Kraily4t8/Wolf_Simulation/README.md

         collection: "red3",
         data: {
             runType: 'test',
-            runNumber: params.runCount, //integer of which run is being uploaded
+            //integer of which run is being uploaded
+            runNumber: params.runCount,
-            sliders: params.slider, //values of the alignment, cohesion, and separation sliders
+            //values of the alignment, cohesion, and separation sliders
+            sliders: params.slider,
-            preyList: params.isPrey, //a list of which entities are prey (true) or predator (false)
+            //a list of which entities are prey (true) or predator (false)
+            preyList: params.isPrey,
-            positions: params.posData //2d list containing JSON marking x and y positions of each entity }
+            //2D list containing JSON marking x and y positions of each entity
+            positions: params.posData
+        }
     };
 ```